megoRU/YetAnotherSSHClient/README.md

 | MCP Server       | Yes                   | No                                  |
 | Local Terminal   | Yes                   | No                                  |

+> † All features are free and available without any limitations.
 ---

 ## ⚙️ Configuration